 Blair, however, wanted to know how road setback and height limits affecting the design scheme could have been ignored until now.
 People involved with the project who are architects, engineers or selectmen who served on the Planning Board "should have known better," he said.
 "Why didn't anyone ask about zoning?" in relation to the survey plan, he asked.
 That is, what could or could not be done?

-He also questioned why selectmen moved ahead anyway, once
+He also questioned why selectmen moved ahead anyway, once they knew about the problems.

 "I think people have been aware of the issues, including zoning," Chairman Lucy Wallace said, and those issues are being addressed.